HOUSE JOURNAL

 Representative Buckley submitted the following reason for vote to be printed in the journal:

-I voted against the conference committee report for SB 293, the proposed judicial pay raise.
+I voted against the conference committee report on SB 293, the proposed judicial pay raise.
 Under the current system, such a raise will directly increase my own pension.
 While I respect the importance of fair compensation for members of the judiciary, I believe it is inappropriate to support any measure that results in a personal financial benefit.
 Public service demands that we prioritize transparency, integrity, and the public interest above all.
 For that reason, I could not in good conscience support this legislation.

 Representative Cook submitted the following reason for vote to be printed in the journal: